 If you would like written grounds for the control, send a request stating the time and place of the control within one week of when the control took place.
 Address your request to the Customs Office where the control took place.
 You will receive a reply within a week.

-If you wish to file a complaint about the control, please send your complaint to the Customs Region in question.
+If you wish to file a complaint about the control, please send your complaint to Norwegian Customs.
+Remember to tell us where the incident happened.